 $\limsup_{t\to-\infty}\norm{r_{c,v}(t)}_{H^{1}_{x}\times L^{2}_{x}}\leq v^{2k}$ and

-In conclusion, the inelasticity of the collision of two kinks can be of any order $v^{k}$ for any $1\ll k\in\mathbb{N},$ if the velocity $v$ of the kinks is small enough.
-The problem to verify the inelasticy of the collision of kinks for the $\phi^{6}$ model is still open.
-But, because of the conclusion obtained in this paper, the change $\vert v-\nu_{f}\vert$ in the speeds of each soliton is much smaller than any monomial function $v^{k},$ more precisely for all $k>0$
+In conclusion, the inelasticity of the collision of two kinks cannot be of any order $v^{k}$ for any $1\ll k\in\mathbb{N},$ if the incoming speed $v$ of the kinks is small enough.
+The problem to verify the inelasticity of the collision of kinks for the $\phi^{6}$ model is still open.
+But, because of the conclusion obtained in this paper, the change $\vert v-v_{f}\vert$ in the speeds of each soliton is much smaller than any monomial function $v^{k},$ more precisely for all $k>0$

 which is a new result.
 The study of collision of kinks for the $\phi^{6}$ model is important for high energy physics, see for example \cite{kinkcollision} and \cite{collision}.
-Actually, in \cite{kinkcollision}, it was obtained the existence of a critical speed $v_{c}$ such that if each of the two kinks moves with speed $v$ with absolute value less than $v_{c}$ and they approach each other, then they will collide and the collision will be very elastic, which is exactly the result we obtained rigorously in this paper.
+Actually, in the article \cite{kinkcollision}, it was obtained numerically the existence of a critical speed $v_{c}$ such that if each of the two kinks moves with speed $v$ with absolute value less than $v_{c}$ and they approach each other, then they will collide and the collision will be very elastic, which is exactly the result we obtained rigorously in this paper.
 The study of the dynamics of multi-soliton solutions of the $\phi^{6}$ model has also applications in condensed matter physics, see \cite{condensed}, and cosmology, see \cite{cosmic}.
-For another nonlinear dispersive equations, there exist rigorous results of inelasticity and stability of collision of solitons.
-For $gKdV$ models, the inelasticity of collision of solitons for the quartic $gKdV$ in \cite{collision1}, and, for a certain class of generalized $gKdV,$ inelasticity of collision between solitons was also proved in \cite{munozkdv1}, \cite{munozkdv2} by Muñoz and \cite{stabcol} by Martel and Merle.
-For nonlinear Schrödinger equation, in \cite{perelman}, Perelman studied the collision of two solitons of different size and obtained that after that the solution doesn't preserve the two solitons structure after the collision.
+For other nonlinear dispersive equations, there exist rigorous results of inelasticity and stability of collision of solitons.
+For $gKdV$ models, the inelasticity of collision of solitons was proved for the quartic $gKdV$ in \cite{collision1}, and, for a certain class of generalized $gKdV,$ inelasticity of collision between solitons was also proved in \cite{munozkdv1} and \cite{munozkdv2} by Muñoz, see also the article \cite{stabcol} of Martel and Merle.
+For nonlinear Schrödinger equation, in \cite{perelman}, Perelman studied the collision of two solitons of different sizes and obtained that after that the solution does not preserve the two solitons' structure after the collision.
 See also the work \cite{collisioncw} by Martel and Merle about inelasticity of the collision of two solitons for the fifth dimensional energy critical wave equation.